rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Priority:  LOW

-:Progress: In-progress
+:Progress: Done

 :Progress message:

 The MVS already covers generic conversion assets.
-This includes generators, transformers, heat pumps and similar.
+How the generic definition can be applied to the individual assets is explained :ref:`here <energy_conversion`.
+This includes

+* :ref:`Electric transformers <_energyconversion_electric_transformers>`
+* :ref:`Power plants (Condensing power plants and Combined heat and power) <power_plants>`
+* :ref:`Heat pumps and Heating, Ventilation, and Air Conditioning (HVAC) assets <energyconversion_hvac>`
+* :ref:`Electrolyzers <energyconversion_electrolyzers>`

 :ToDo:

 A CHP with a variable share of heat and electricity output is currently not implemented.
 It could be added as a new oemof asset type.

-When using two conversion objects to emulate a bidirectional conversion assets, their capacity should be interdependent.
-This is currently not the case.
+When using two conversion objects to emulate a bidirectional conversion assets (eg. charge controllers, bi-directional inverters), their capacity should be interdependent.
+This is currently not the case, as explained in the :ref:`limitations <limitations-real-life-constraint>`

 FUN-MVS-07 - Optimisation goal